-Professor Emeritus of African History and African Studies
+Professor Emeritus of African History, African Studies, and the College

 The University of Chicago

 Chicago, IL 60637

 Ralph A. Austen's current research (and limited teaching) focuses on the political economy and cultural dimensions of European overseas expansion (including autobiographical writings by "colonial subjects") and African literature.